lde-axelor/cursor-deb/README.md

 # Cursor IDE Debian Package Builder

 A script to automatically download the latest Cursor IDE AppImage and convert it to a Debian package (.deb) for installation on Debian-based Linux distributions.
-A GitHub workflow will automatically upload the latest version of the package to the [releases page](https://github.com/jackinthebox52/cursor-deb/releases).
-(Every few days)
+A GitHub workflow will automatically upload the latest version of the package to the [releases page](https://github.com/lde-axelor/cursor-deb/releases).
+(Every days)

 ## Requirements